theirishkiwi/victor-hugo/site/content/en/home/about.md

 I'm Chris Lindsay, the founder of this community and I've made it my one mission:

 > Helping people living in survival mode, find relief.
 Equipping them for today's fast-paced lifestyle.
-So they can live empowered and thrive.
+So they can thrive.

 I live in Edinburgh, Scotland with my wife, Leanne.
 I've been a competitive athlete from aged 14 when I discovered rowing.
 Rowing gave me an outlet for my boundless energy, channelling it into structured training.
 Working as part of a team towards a common goal, increased my self-worth and esteem.
 I found if I trained hard and listened to my coach, I improved.
 I got faster and stronger.
 I was small and skinny then, so I also learnt I needed to train not just harder, but even smarter.